Unhoused.org

-Unhoused.org is a social impact start-up launched in November 2018 and based in London, UK.
-It is a non-profit organisation that focuses on using technology and innovation to alleviate the sufferings of the homeless.
+Unhoused.org is a social impact start-up launched in November 2018 based in London, UK.
+It is a non-profit organisation that focuses on using technology and innovation to alleviate the suffering of the homeless.

 Overview

 Unhoused aims to solve problems for the homeless through the use of technology.
-Currently, it runs an online shop and enables donations through its buy one, give one model.
+It runs an online shop and enables donations through its buy one, give one model.
 The organisation also manufactures clothing engineered for people on the street.

 Activities

-The organisation facilitates donation to the homeless through a project called StreetWear - an online shop that sells winter clothing and supplies.
-It operates on a One for one (business model) where for every purchase made on the platform, a matching donation is made to homeless people in London.
-Through its website, it sells winter supplies like blankets, jumpers, socks, gloves, etc. with the objective of donating equivalent, brand new items to make winters on the streets more bearable.
+The organisation facilitates donations to the homeless through a project called StreetWear - an online shop that sells winter clothing and supplies.
+It operates on a One for one (business model) where a matching donation is made to homeless people in London for every purchase made on the platform.
+Through its website, it sells winter supplies like blankets, jumpers, socks, gloves, etc., intending to donate equivalent, brand new items to make winters on the streets more bearable.

-Unhoused.org has also launched self-cleaning hoodies and jumpers, especially designed to repel dirt, liquid and stains.
-The start-up has developed its own proprietary Freshtech™ nanotechnology, which creates a Lotus Effect.
-Water and liquid beads off the surface of clothes without soaking through which keeps the fabric dry.
-Aimed at making it more sustainable and low maintenance for rough use on the streets, the clothing is made from 100% polyester and is claimed to dry 40 per cent faster than regular clothing and doesn't need to be washed for a month.
-For each of such an item bought on their online shop, one is donated to the homeless.
+Unhoused.org has also launched self-cleaning hoodies and jumpers designed to repel dirt, liquids, and stains.
+The start-up has developed its proprietary Freshtech™ nanotechnology, creating a Lotus Effect.
+Water and liquid beads off the clothes' surface without soaking, which keeps the fabric dry.
+Aimed at making it more sustainable and low maintenance for rough use on the streets, the clothing is made from 100% polyester, is claimed to dry 40 per cent faster than regular clothing, and doesn't need to be washed for a month.
+For each such item bought on their online shop, one is donated to the homeless.

 In addition to clothing and winter supplies, the website hosts essentials like sanitary kits, haircuts, dental kits, and mobile phone top-ups that can be donated directly to a homeless individual.